moyodancer/Colorado-CompSci-Ugrad.github.io/pages/coding_environment/coding_environment_landing_page.md

 ## Persistent Disk

-Each user of the system is assigned a 2 GigaByte (GB) disk that is will be retained between sessions.
+Each user of the system is assigned a 2 GigaByte (GB) disk that is will be retained while it is active.

-Be aware that it is your responsibility to backup the data.
 Unless you login every 30 days, your persistent storage may be reclaimed (deleted) and will not be recoverable.
+At the end of the semester the persistent disks will be deleted and all data will be destroyed.
+It is your responsibility to backup the data.
+If you have a good reason to keep the data longer than allowed by the standard policy, you can submit a request to have it retained longer by submitting a [Persistent Disk Extension Request](https://docs.google.com/forms/d/e/1FAIpQLSdyrFwLnJWINbG3ZSXckTPgxG782daiiToD6wRXdDrAxC_9Ug/viewform).

 ## Python Libraries